mui/material-ui/docs/data/joy/guides/apply-dark-mode/apply-dark-mode.md

 };
 ```

-### Avoid screen flicker
+### Avoiding screen flickering

-To prevent [the flicker](/joy-ui/core-features/perfect-dark-mode/#the-flicker), apply `getInitColorSchemeScript()` before the main application script (varies across frameworks).
-Take a look at the specific framework setup below.
+To prevent [the UI of flickering](/joy-ui/core-features/perfect-dark-mode/#current-problem-the-flickering), apply `getInitColorSchemeScript()` before the main application script－it varies across frameworks:

 ### Next.js

-To use the API with a Next.js project, add the following code to the custom [`pages/_document.js`](https://nextjs.org/docs/advanced-features/custom-document) file:
+To use the Joy UI API with a Next.js project, add the following code to the custom [`pages/_document.js`](https://nextjs.org/docs/advanced-features/custom-document) file:

 ```jsx
 import Document, { Html, Head, Main, NextScript } from 'next/document';